D-wagron/Pixel-icons/README.md

 Pixel art icons I made to use on my phone.
 Apologies if some of your icons are missing (I hope to add more in the future) **They work only with Samsung**.
+The qr scanner app has a working microqr on it that says "QRscanner" (iirc)

 Requirements:
   - **Samsung Theme Park**